Shah114/OCR-Web-APP/README.md

 <br/>

 ## **📌 Future Enhancements**
-🚀 Add Drag & Drop File Upload
+🚀 Add Drag & Drop File Upload <br/>
-🚀 Improve OCR Accuracy with Image Preprocessing
+🚀 Improve OCR Accuracy with Image Preprocessing <br/>
 🚀 Deploy to Heroku or AWS

 <br/>

-## **
+## **📌 License**
+This project is open-source and available under the MIT License.